carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

   Indicate output streams to close at startup.
 Be careful, this will also remove diagnostic output from the tools in use; for example the messages AddressSanitizer_ sends to ``stderr``/``stdout`` will also be lost.
+``-detect-leaks``
+  If 1 (default) and if LeakSanitizer is enabled try to detect memory leaks during fuzzing (i.e. not only at shut down).

    - 0 (default): close neither ``stdout`` nor ``stderr``
    - 1 : close ``stdout``